What is SIWN?

 - Developers don’t need to worry about onboarding funnel drop-offs when OP mainnet gas surges

-- if building a mini app
+- If building a mini app, use App auth instead

 How to integrate SIWN?